-- A. Compensation Family Leave is, of itself, an unpaid leave. - 1.
-For leave under provisions I. A., B. & E., Available Leave, above, an employee will be afforded an option to charge accrued vacation and/or administrative day leave for the absence.
-In the event an employee seeks leave under I A. & B., Available Leave, above, and elects to utilize New Jersey paid family leave benefits, NJIT will not require the employee to charge any accrued leave (vacation and personal) during any New Jersey paid family leave time. - 2.
-For leave under provisions I. C., D., or F., Available Leave, above, an employee will be required to charge any and all accrued sick leave, until exhausted, as prerequisite to taking unpaid leave under this policy.
+- 3. For leave under provisions I. A. 3., I. A. 4., I. A. 6., or I. B. 3, Available Leave, above, an employee will be required to charge any and all accrued sick leave, until exhausted, as prerequisite to taking unpaid leave under this policy.
 Additionally, an employee may elect to charge accrued vacation and/or administrative day leave for leave invoked under these provisions once sick time has been exhausted.
-However, in the event an employee seeks leave to care for a seriously ill spouse, domestic partner, civil union partner, parent or child and receives New Jersey Paid Family Leave Benefits, NJIT will not require the employee to charge more than two weeks of any accrued leave (sick) during any New Jersey paid family leave time. - 3.
+However, in the event an employee receives FLI, NJIT will not require the employee to charge any accrued leave (sick) during any leave time. - 4.
 Charged vacation, administrative day or sick leave banked accruals will be taken in hour for hour increments of time taken to time charged for FLSA non-exempt employees.
 For FLSA exempt employees the charge will be to the nearest half day.
-(For example, a professional staff employee who takes four full days and one five hour day leave in one week will be charged five full days as accrued 35 hours of banked time).
+(For example, a professional staff employee who takes four full days and one five hour day leave in one week will be charged five full days as accrued 35 hours of banked time). - 5.
+Elected or required utilization of paid vacation, administrative day, or sick leave accruals does not extend family or medical leave or otherwise modify those other leaves available to employees of the university.

+B. Health Benefits

+The health benefits coverage in effect and covering the employee immediately prior to leave shall be maintained throughout the period of family or medical leave subject only to program participation and parameters alteration as appropriately negotiated and/or implemented, consistent with law.
+Required health benefit contributions s shall be continued during the family or medical leave period, unless the leave is unpaid, in which case the employee shall make arrangements for payment of the employee share of health care premiums.

+C. Other Benefits

-- 4. Elected or required utilization of paid vacation, administrative day, or sick leave accruals does not extend family leave or otherwise modify those other leaves available to employees of the university. - B. Health Benefits: The health benefits coverage in effect and covering the employee immediately prior to leave shall be maintained throughout the period of family leave subject only to program participation and parameters alteration as appropriately negotiated and/or implemented, consistent with law.
-Required health benefit contributions and/or copayments shall be continued during the family leave period. - C. Other Benefits: Other benefits available to employees on leave shall be governed by the provision applicable to the leave.
-If for example, the employee is drawing paid sick leave while depleting Family Leave, the provisions of sick leave policy not inconsistent with this policy shall govern, while the provisions of unpaid leave policy that are not inconsistent with this policy shall govern an unpaid Family Leave or any portion thereof. - D. Worker's Compensation: Time away from regular employment reporting appropriately governed by Worker's Compensation Law and program regulation is, if and when all enabling prerequisites are met, chargeable as Family Leave pursuant to enabling provision I. D. above. - E. Reinstatement: An employee ready and able to return to his/her position of employment immediately following exhaustion of family leave will be returned to his/her position or, at the university's discretion, to an equivalent position with equivalent pay and benefits unless the employee would have been terminated in the absence of any leave (e.g., layoff, contractual non-reappointment, or natural term expiration of a terminal or temporary position of employment).
+Other benefits available to employees on leave shall be governed by the provision applicable to the leave.
+If for example, the employee is drawing paid sick leave while depleting Family Leave, the provisions of sick leave policy not inconsistent with this policy shall govern, while the provisions of unpaid leave policy that are not inconsistent with this policy shall govern an unpaid Family Leave or any portion thereof.

+D. Worker's Compensation

+Time away from regular employment reporting appropriately governed by Worker's Compensation Law and program regulation is, if and when all enabling prerequisites are met, not chargeable as medical leave pursuant to enabling provision I. A. 3. above.

+E. Reinstatement

+An employee ready and able to return to his/her position of employment immediately following exhaustion of family or medical leave will be returned to his/her position or, at the university's discretion, to an equivalent position with equivalent pay and benefits unless the employee would have been terminated in the absence of any leave (e.g., layoff, contractual non-reappointment, or natural term expiration of a terminal or temporary position of employment).

+7 FAMILY LEAVE